seanrioux/user-story-examples/rideshare/index.md

     Then the app finds drivers near my location
 ```

+### View estimated price

+As a commuter, I want to view estimated price, so that I can consider my cost of commute

-###
+### Confirm price

-As a commuter, I want to view price, so that I can assess cost before I confirm my ride
+As a commuter, I want to confirm price, so that I can book my ride to work

+### View my ride on a map

+As a commuter, I want to view my ride on a map, so that I can follow my route to work

+### View my time of arrival

+As a commuter, I want to view my time of arrival, so that I can ensure I'm on time

+### View driver profile

-As a commuter, I want to select to book, so that I can confirm my ride
+As a commuter, I want to view my drivers profile, so that I can feel safe on my ride

+### Notice of arrival

+As a a commuter, I want to receive confirmation of arrival, so that I can assess my final travel time

+### Notice of payment

+As a commuter, I want to receive confirmation of payment, so that I can assess final cost on my arrival

+### Rate my ride

+As a commuter, I want to rate my ride, so that I can provide feedback on my experience

+### Tip my driver

-As a commuter, I want to follow , so I can
+As a commuter, I want to tip my driver, so that I can thank them for my ride